vvanouytsel/braindump/Braindump/MacOS/Getting started.md

 # What the Hell is a 'command' Key

 > Why would we use USB ports if we can annoy people and use our custom 'Lightning' implementation.
-Heck, why should be even use the standard 'control' key?
+Heck, why should we even use the standard 'control' key?
 We can annoy our users even more by specifying our own standard.
 Let's create a 'command' key.
 Which is basically the same as 'control', but not really.
 >
 > - Steve Jobs, when designing the MacOS system